eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Installation
  [Download and install the latest version](https://github.com/magnolia1234/bypass-paywalls-firefox-clean/releases/download/v1.6.9.1/bypass_paywalls_clean-1.6.9.1-an+fx.xpi)\
  Or first visit the [releases page](https://github.com/magnolia1234/bypass-paywalls-firefox-clean/releases).\
+ Here you can also find a limited permissions version (custom sites not working though).\
  Install add-on by downloading xpi-file (assets).

 ### List of supported websites